mikehuntemann/9x16/platform-interface-iterations-and-mobile-media-production.md

 In 2011, apple introduced its first SoC the Apple A4 which was used in the iPad and the iPhone 4.
 The increases in processing power while maintaining very efficient allowed the use cases for HD video and image processing.
 In combination with good camera quality, the iPhone 4 was presented as an all-in-one (vertical) solution for media production.

-> introduction of facetime, why are we not facetiming by now?

-### Two Dominant Feeds, External Production Tools
+### Two Dominant Feeds, External Image Production Tools

 vc funding, competitors, apps that integrate / build bridges